jzuelos/the-rust-book-simplified/Day_1_of_Daily_Rust_Book_series.md

 # **The Rust Programming Language**

-* Authors: Steve Klabnik, Carol Nichols, Chris Krycho, with help from the Rust community.
+* Authors: Steve Klabnik, Carol Nichols, Chris Krycho, and with help from the Rust community.

-* The part that will be covered here from the official rust book is:
+* The part that will be covered here on day 1 from the official rust book is:

 <img width="242" height="208" alt="Screenshot 2025-10-14 at 4 16 33 PM" src="https://github.com/user-attachments/assets/7cb39aee-a7b1-4db8-b00d-116e073e0845" />

 ### About This Edition

-* The version assumes **Rust 1.85.0 or later**, using the **2024 edition** (Rust editions are like “language versions” with updated idioms and small syntax changes).
+* The book assumes, one is using **Rust 1.85.0 or later**, using the **2024 edition**.
 * You set this in your `Cargo.toml` as:

   ```toml